-Level of event: Local
+Level of event: Regional

-Type of event: Race
+Type of event: Race, Night

 Is a web app for sharing and comparing orienteering routes.
 You can draw your own route or upload a GPS track from your watch.
 It also allows you to watch an animated replay with a simulated mass start.

 Pre event info